 - it provides a voice for local people on local issues

 Scrutiny annual report

-Read the scrutiny annual report 2016 to 2017 (PDF 2MB) which outline scrutiny work undertaken in the past year.
+Read the Scrutiny Annual Report 2017/2018 (PDF 2MB) which outline scrutiny work undertaken in the past year.

 Scrutiny Committees and Panels